 I was unanimously advised to go to Sigulda and explore Gauja National park.
-I ran to the train station and 1h15 later, I arrived in Sigulda.
+Ran to the train station and 1h15 later, arrived in Sigulda.

 This is probably the greenest place you can imagine, and the cleanest air you can breathe!
 Sigulda is ideal for those who wish to take a small break away from the city.

-I liked it instantaneously.
 I decided to visit everything.
 I grabbed a map at the tourist information center and started planning the day with my friend.
-We agreed to cross the Gauja valley with the cable car, visit various manors and castles, then the Gutmanis Cave – the largest cave in the Baltics – and to go bobsleighing before returning to Riga at the end of the afternoon.
+We agreed to cross the Gauja valley with the cable car as well as various manors and castles, then the Gutmanis Cave – the largest cave in the Baltics – and to go bobsleighing before returning to Riga at the end of the afternoon.

 That being said, I definitely recommend you to start exploring Latvia and definitely visit Sigulda if you’re staying in Riga.
 It was absolutely stunning to discover the natural landscapes of Latvia, seemingly infinite green areas that stretch as far as the eye can see and only disrupted by rivers and isolated castles.

 Have a look at my other posts as an intern for the Russian Language Academy Durbe and follow the Instagram page!